wQuole/spacemaker-docker-kubernetes-course/PREREQUISITES.md

 To install docker on OSX, follow these instructions:
 [https://docs.docker.com/docker-for-mac/install/](https://docs.docker.com/docker-for-mac/install/).

-If you're asked to create or log in to your DockerHub account, you can skip this part, as we'll cover that during the course.
+The installation might prompt you to create or log in to your DockerHub account.
+You can do this now or do it later (see below).

 ### Windows

 To install on Windows, follow these instructions:
 [https://docs.docker.com/toolbox/toolbox_install_windows/](https://docs.docker.com/toolbox/toolbox_install_windows/)

-If you're asked to create or log in to your DockerHub account, you can skip this part, as we'll cover that during the course.
+The installation might prompt you to create or log in to your DockerHub account.
+You can do this now or do it later (see below).

 ### Linux